NeagDolph/peacebox/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE.md](./LICENSE.md) for details.
+This project is licensed under the Mozilla Public License 2.0.
+See [license.md](./license.md) for details.

 ---